cs14rendra/Dark/README.md

 ## Installation
 - Make a clone of repo
 - Replace all the keys with your relevant keys
-- setup firebase, and enable twitter, facebook and emmail login
+- setup firebase, and enable twitter, facebook and email login

 ## Tasks